Azure/azure-sdk-for-java/sdk/monitor/azure-opentelemetry-exporter-azuremonitor/README.md

 ## Key concepts

-Some of the key concepts for the Azure monitor exporter include:
+Some of the key concepts for the Azure Monitor exporter include:

-* [Opentelemetry][opentelemtry_spec]: Opentelemetry is a set of libraries used to collect and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.
+* [Opentelemetry][opentelemtry_spec]: OpenTelemetry is a set of libraries used to collect and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.

-* [Instrumentation][instrumentation_library]: The ability to call the opentelemetry API directly by any application is facilitated by instrumentaton.
+* [Instrumentation][instrumentation_library]: The ability to call the OpenTelemetry API directly by any application is facilitated by instrumentaton.
 A library that enables OpenTelemetry observability for another library is called an Instrumentation Library.

 * [Trace][trace_concept]: Trace refers to distributed tracing.
 It can be thought of as a directed acyclic graph (DAG) of Spans, where the edges between Spans are defined as parent/child relationship.